Currently Available Levels/Sections:

 - Scale and subscale areas include Reading and Studying, Papers and Writing, and other academic areas plus supportive ones like Being Proactive, Asking For Help, Productivity, and more.

-- Takes only 15-20 minutes to complete, and students can download results in two PDF formats: A brief Score Certification form, and a lengthy Detailed Report that is complete with scales and subscales, as well as scale descriptions, corrected answers, and answer explanations.
+- Takes only 15-20 minutes to complete, results show a detailed report that is complete with scales and subscales, as well as scale descriptions, corrected answers, and answer explanations.

 Student Self-Assessment For Academic Underperformance®

 Updated August, 2016: Student Self-Assessment now has scales, subscales, and special scales implemented through custom software that was designed by Jeff specifically to help identify student problems.

 - Questions expanded to include scales covering many areas to quickly identify known problems that can lead students to work below their potential during college.
 Takes 15-20 minutes to complete.
 This is the same self-assessment that is in the Improving Academic Underperformance® In College online course.